antor44/livestream_video/README.md

 The accelerated versions of whisper-cpp require specific model versions to achieve better performance.

+**Q: How much data is needed to fine-tune a model?**

+A: Fine-tuning a Whisper model might be more difficult and costly than expected; you must collect that specific information yourself.
+Some users report success with a relatively short amount of data, while others couldn't obtain significant improvements.
+It depends on the quality of the language already supported by Whisper and its similarities with other languages supported by Whisper.
+It also depends on the quality of the dataset for training.
+It's clear that having as much data as possible is better; perhaps thousands of hours of short sound chunks with their transcriptions.
+You might be able to fine-tune with large free datasets like Common Voice.
+You can find the latest version of the Common Voice dataset by checking the [Mozilla Foundation](https://commonvoice.mozilla.org) page or the [Hugging Face Hub](https://huggingface.co/mozilla-foundation).
+If you want to fine-tune for a more specific use, then you might need a lot of effort or cost to collect enough data with the needed quality, although the dataset would be smaller for improving technical words, slang, or a specific accent of a local region for an already well-supported language.

 **Q: smplayer does not work with online TV?**

 A: First, check if you have passed a player option that is not compatible with smplayer. smplayer depens of mpv or mplayer, the installed version of mplayer may not support online video streams, depending on how it was compiled or its configurations, or there may be conflicts with video encoding libraries used by mplayer.
 In general, mpv is a better option, or if you prefer smplayer, make sure it is configured to use mpv.